Chengjing-314/ECE199_Fall21/README.md

 **Note**: If you are compiling the code yourself, note that it might take 30sec to 1min to compile.

-The two c++ file was compiled on Ubuntu 20.04, to run it and out.txt file will begenerated:
+The two c++ output files were compiled on Ubuntu 20.04, after running it, an out.txt file will begenerated for visualization:
 ```bash
 ./Maze_Planning_NO_Reg
 ```